H-Root/Flutter-Weather-App/README.md

 # flutter-weather-app

-My first app using flutter includes some features like fetching using some native mobile APIs (location)
+My first app using flutter includes some features like fetching using some native mobile APIs (location, network)

 ## Notes